Nonclassicality in correlations without causal order: Preliminaries

 The classical process $P_{\vec{I}|\vec{O}}$ cannot be an arbitrary conditional probability distribution: to be a classical process, $P_{\vec{I}|\vec{O}}$ must satisfy the condition of \textit{logical consistency}, \textit{i.e.}, for any set of local interventions, $P_{\vec{X},\vec{I},\vec{O}|\vec{A}}$ defined via

 should be a valid conditional probability distribution: $p(\vec{x},\vec{i},\vec{o}|\vec{a})\geq 0$ and $\sum_{\vec{x},\vec{i},\vec{o}}p(\vec{x},\vec{i},\vec{o}|\vec{a})=1$.
 This is a non-trivial requirement: it rules out the possibility of time-travel antinomies \cite{BW16,BT21} by excluding arbitrary conditional probability distributions $P_{\vec{I}|\vec{O}}$ from being classical processes.
-Indeed, it was shown in Ref.~\cite{BW16} that the condition of logical consistency for $P_{\vec{I}|\vec{O}}$ in Eq.~\eqref{eq:lc} is equivalent to the requirement that Eq.~\eqref{eq:clcorr} defines a valid probability distribution for every set of local interventions, providing the classical counterpart of Eqs.~\eqref{eq:validprocess1} and \eqref{eq:validprocess2}.
+Indeed, it was shown in Ref.~\cite{BW16} that the condition of logical consistency for $P_{\vec{I}|\vec{O}}$ in Eq.~\eqref{eq:lc} is equivalent to the requirement that Eq.~\eqref{eq:clcorr} defines a valid multipartite correlation (\textit{i.e.}, satisfying positivity and normalization) for every set of local interventions, providing the classical counterpart of Eqs.~\eqref{eq:validprocess1} and \eqref{eq:validprocess2}.

 In this paper, we will refer to an arbitrary conditional probability distribution $P_{\vec{I}|\vec{O}}$ as a \textit{classical quasi-process} and when this distribution is deterministic, we will represent it via a \textit{quasi-process function} $\omega:\vec{O}\rightarrow\vec{I}$, where $\omega:=(\omega_1,\omega_2,\dots,\omega_N)$, $\omega_k:\vec{O}\rightarrow I_k$ for all $k\in\{1,2,\dots,N\}$, and $P_{\vec{I}|\vec{O}}=\delta_{\vec{I},\omega(\vec{O})}=\prod_{k=1}^N\delta_{i_k,\omega_k(\vec{o})}$.\footnote{This is non-standard terminology, but we will later find it useful in describing the most general set of correlations in multipartite scenarios.} Hence, a classical quasi-process that satisfies logical consistency will be called a \textit{classical process} \cite{BW16}.
 If a classical process is deterministic, \textit{i.e.}, $P_{\vec{I}|\vec{O}}:\vec{I}\otimes\vec{O}\rightarrow \{0,1\}$, then the quasi-process function associated with it is called a \textit{process function} \cite{BT21}.